CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_diagnostics.rst

 Adding diagnostics
 ==================

-Icepack only produces ASCII (text) log output for four points (full model with ITD, an initially ice free point, a land point, and a case with a slab ocean).
+Icepack only produces ASCII (text) log output for four points (full model with ITD, an initially ice free point, a land point, and a case with a slab ocean) designated by the variable ``n`` here.
 Each of these files contains the state information for that point.
 Sometimes additional variables are required in this output.
 The procedure for adding diagnostic variables is outlined here.

 #.
 For non-BGC variables, one should edit **icedrv\_diagnostics.F90**:

    -  If the variable is already defined within the code, then add it to a "use" statement in the subroutine ``runtime_diags``.

+   -  Note that if the variable is not readily accessible through a use statement, then a global variable needs to be defined.
+This might be in **icedrv\_state.F90** or **icedrv\_flux.F90** for example.

+   -  Additionally, if the variable is a derived quantity, then one needs to include the variables from a use statement to calculate the new quantity.
+For example, see how ``hiavg`` and ``hsavg`` are computed.

    -  If the variable is just a scalar, then follow the example of "aice".
 Copy the write statement for Qa to a place in the output list where it is most appropriate.
 The format "900" is appropriate for most scalars.